jdmartin/go-traceurl-cli/README.md

 # go-traceurl-cli

-Implements the URL tracing (and partial cleaning, more work to do there) of my [go-traceurl](https://github.com/jdmartin/go-traceurl) tool, but on the cli.
+Implements the URL tracing (and partial cleaning) of my [go-traceurl](https://github.com/jdmartin/go-traceurl) tool, but on the cli.

 (N.B.
 I'm the world's okayest Go programmer (just learning).
 There are better tools in the world for this, probably.)